Tagged "ai"

 The Power of the Maker Mindset in the Age of AI

-Imagine a classroom where students are not just passive learners but active creators, using AI as a tool to bring their innovative ideas to life.
-This is the power of the maker mindset, a way of thinking that emphasizes action, experimentation, and creativity.
-But what exactly is a mindset, and how does the maker mindset fit into this framework?
-Let's explore how the maker mindset can empower students to shape their future rather than just prepare for it.
+At classroom level, active creators, using AI as a tool to bring their innovative ideas to life.
+This is the power of the maker mindset, a way of thinking that emphasizes action,...

 The AI Gamble